-2017 Financial Review
+Financial Review

-The review of the Company's financial condition and results of operations pertains to the Company's consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards (IFRS) as developed and published by the International Accounting Standards Board (IASB) as adopted by the EU ("IFAS").
+The review of the Company's financial condition and results of operations pertains to the Company's consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards (IFRS) as developed and published by the International Accounting Standards Board (IASB) as adopted by the EU.
 The financial statements can be found below in Part IV of the present report.

-RESULTS OF OPERATIONS FOR THE YEAR ENDED DECEMBER 31, 2017 COMPARED TO YEAR ENDED DECEMBER 31, 2016
+RESULTS OF OPERATIONS FOR THE YEAR ENDED DECEMBER 31, 2018 COMPARED TO YEAR ENDED DECEMBER 31, 2017

-Revenues
+Revenues and Income

-Total revenue for the year ended December 31, 2017, increased by 35% to \$40.5 million, compared to \$30 million a year earlier.
-Revenue included the sale of the Company's patents directed towards colorectal cancer to Exact Sciences.
-Excluding revenue from Exact Sciences for both periods, total products and services revenue increased by approximately 13% to \$28.2 million during 2017.

-While its growth was hampered by delays encountered during the fourth quarter in obtaining billable cases from contracted customers and from a large post-marketing study, ConfirmMDx® remained the lead product and accounted for 91% of product and services revenue.

-The reduction of ConfirmMDx's contribution from 97% in 2016 to 91% in 2017, also results from continued strong growth of SelectMDx, both in the US and in Europe.
-Test volumes for SelectMDx grew by more than 250%, and accounted for 35% of total volumes.
-The lower price point of SelectMDx compared to ConfirmMDx and the early stage of payor adoption however limited the revenue for SelectMDx to approximately \$1.8 million, an increase of 257% year-on-year.
+Total normalized revenue for the year ended December 31, 2018 was little changed at \$28.4 million, compared to \$28.4 million a year earlier.
+Including the one-time sale of the Company's patents to Exact Sciences in 2017, total revenue was \$28.4 million for the year ended December 31 compared with \$40.5 million a year earlier.
+ConfirmMDx remained the lead product and accounted for 87% of total product and services revenue.
+The reduction of ConfirmMDx's contribution to 87% in 2018 from 91% in 2017 also reflects continued strong growth of SelectMDx, both in the US and in Europe.
+Test volumes for SelectMDx grew by more than 61%, and accounted for 48% of global volumes.
+The lower price point of SelectMDx compared to ConfirmMDx and the early stage of payor adoption however limited revenue for SelectMDx to approximately \$2.4 million, an increase of 30% year-on-year.

-Revenue recognised on the sales of ConfirmMDx and SelectMDx represented just over 51% of total gross billings, a slight increase compared to 2016 and to the first half of 2017, with a marginal improvement in the revenue recognition rate for ConfirmMDx being offset by the lower rate applicable to the fast-growing test volumes of SelectMDx.
+Revenue recognized on the sales of ConfirmMDx and SelectMDx represented 51% of total gross billings, same to 2017, with a marginal improvement in the revenue recognition rate for ConfirmMDx being offset by the lower rate applicable to the fast-growing test volumes of SelectMDx.